qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_html_frame.rst

    HTML frame, the HTML Source properties

-* In :guilabel:`URL` you can enter the URL of a webpage you copied from your Internet browser or select an HTML file using the |browseButton| :sup:`Browse` button.
+* In :guilabel:`URL` you can enter the URL of a webpage you copied from your Internet browser or select an HTML file using the :guilabel:`...` :sup:`Browse` button.
 There is also the option to use the |dataDefined| :sup:`Data-defined override` button, to provide a URL from the contents of an attribute field of a table or using a regular expression.